UNRWA: Textbook issues

-In 2005 Nathan Brown, Professor of Political Science at George Washington University, reviewed textbooks used by Palestinians, focusing especially on changes starting in 1994.
+In 2005, Nathan Brown, Professor of Political Science at George Washington University, reviewed textbooks used by Palestinians, focusing especially on changes that began in 1994.

 The Oslo agreements resulted in the dismantling of the Israeli office responsible for censorship of textbooks.
 Administration of the education system for all Palestinian students in the West Bank and Gaza was taken over by the Palestinian Authority.
 Other Palestinian schools administered by UNRWA in neighboring countries were unaffected.
 With the end of UNESCO monitoring of the books, UNRWA moved to develop supplementary materials to teach tolerance in the schools it administered.

 It is the PA textbooks used in UNRWA schools in the West Bank, Gaza, and East Jerusalem that have been most extensively studied.
 In the beginning, the PA used books from Jordan and Egypt.
 In 2000 it started issuing its own books.
 Brown has pointed out that research into Palestinian textbooks conducted by the Centre for Monitoring the Impact of Peace in 1998 is misleading because it evaluates the old books; and in 2000, its research mixed old and new books.
 Brown investigated the differences between the new PA books and the ones being replaced.

 Regarding the Palestinian Authority's new textbooks, he states:

 The new books have removed the anti-Semitism present in the older books while they tell history from a Palestinian point of view, they do not seek to erase Israel, delegitimize, it or replace it with the "State of Palestine"; each book contains a foreword describing the West Bank and Gaza as "the two parts of the homeland"; the maps show some awkwardness but do sometimes indicate the 1967 line and take some other measures to avoid indicating borders; in this respect they are actually more forthcoming than Israeli maps; the books avoid treating Israel at length but do indeed mention it by name; the new books must be seen as a tremendous improvement from a Jewish, Israeli, and humanitarian view; they do not compare unfavorably to the material my son was given as a fourth-grade student in a school in Tel Aviv".

-In 2002, the United States Congress requested the United States Department of State to commission a reputable NGO to conduct a review of the new Palestinian curriculum.
+In 2002, the United States Congress requested that the United States Department of State commission a reputable NGO to review the new Palestinian curriculum.
 The Israel/Palestine Center for Research and Information (IPCRI) was thereby commissioned by the US Embassy in Tel Aviv and the US Consul General in Jerusalem to review the textbooks.
 Its report was completed in March 2003 and delivered to the State Department for submission to Congress.
 Its executive summary states: "The overall orientation of the curriculum is peaceful despite the harsh and violent realities on the ground.
 It does not openly incite against Israel and the Jews.
 It does not openly incite hatred and violence.
 Religious and political tolerance is emphasized in a good number of textbooks and in multiple contexts."